-- (1) Undeveloped grass lands may be classed as Class 3 if within two miles of forested land, woodland, brushland, or cutover land. - (2) Undeveloped grass lands are considered as clearings within the definition of forest land as defined in ORS 477.001 insofar as such lands are intermingled with forested lands, woodland, brushland, or cutover land and do not exceed the limits as set forth in section (1) of this rule.
+(1) Lands classified as Class 3 pursuant to ORS 526.324 or 526.340 may include undeveloped grass lands if such lands are within two miles of forestland.

+(2) Undeveloped grass lands are considered as "clearings" within the definition of forestland, insofar as such lands are intermingled with forestland and do not exceed the limits set forth in subsection (1) of this rule.